IreneSunny96/TrashDash-Waste-Segregation-Tool/README.md

 # Context
-As part of the Advanced I course in the DSBA program, we were tasked with developing an innovative AI-based solution.
+As part of the Advanced AI course in the DSBA program, we were tasked with developing an innovative AI-based solution.
 This involved identifying a market need and proposing how AI can effectively address this need.
 Through this project, we aimed to leverage AI to create a practical solution that meets a real-world demand.
 This led to the creation of TrashDash, our AI-powered waste management system designed to enhance recycling rates and sustainability.

 # TrashDash
 TrashDash is an innovative application designed to help users identify recyclable and non-recyclable objects using AI-powered image recognition.
 This application leverages advanced AI models to analyze images and provide detailed information about the recyclability of various objects.
 Additionally, it can detect available trash bins from uploaded images, making waste management more efficient and environmentally friendly.